Topic modeling in Jupyter

 kiara = KiaraAPI.instance()

-Create a project context
+## Create a project context

-As you saw earlier, kiara uses different contexts for specific projects.
-To create and use a new context for your topic modelling project, e.g. project3_TM, run the following code:
+As you saw earlier, kiara uses different [**contexts**](/before-you-begin/key-concepts.md#context) for specific projects.
+To create and use a **new context** for your topic modelling project, e.g. `project3_TM,` run the following code:

 kiara.set_active_context(context_name='project3_TM', create=True)